 Ormewood Park one of Atlanta’s most charming and comfortable neighborhoods.
-Lots of families and young couples fill the streets of this East Atlanta neighborhood.
+But it also boasts quick and easy access to the Beltline.
+Families and young couples fill the streets of this East Atlanta neighborhood.
 Ormewood Park is less than five miles from downtown, but the quiet will make you think it’s much further out.

 The Virginia Highlands delivers on location, nightlife, and downtown proximity.
 This trendy Atlanta neighborhood is home to many young professionals, loaded with restaurants and bars, and is also less than five miles outside of downtown.

 On The Westside

 9. West End

 The AJC calls Atlanta’s West End neighborhood one of the “rising stars” of the city.
 Along with being the starting point for the Beltline, the West End is becoming an increasingly populated area because of its historic properties.